Whenever You're Ready (The Good Place)

-"Whenever You're Ready" is the series finale of the American fantasy-comedy television series The Good Place.
-It is the thirteenth and fourteenth episode of the show's fourth season and the fifty-second and fifty-third episode overall.
-The episode was both written and directed by series creator Michael Schur and originally aired in the United States on NBC on January 30, 2020.
+"Whenever You're Ready" is the two-part series finale of the American fantasy-comedy television series The Good Place.
+It is the thirteenth and fourteenth episode of the fourth season and the fifty-second and fifty-third episode overall.
+The episodes were both written and directed by series creator Michael Schur and originally aired in the United States on NBC on January 30, 2020.

 The episode jumps forward from the previous episode to show the main characters existing happily in the Good Place.
 Over time, the four humans each realize when they feel complete, and they are presented with the opportunity to move on from their lives and end their time in the universe.
 Meanwhile, Michael, as an immortal being, seeks to find the same fulfillment.

 Planning for the finale began in earnest during the show's third season, and in June 2019, Schur announced that the fourth season of the show would be its last.
 Many cast members from earlier episodes made guest appearances or cameos in the finale.
 The episode was seen by 2.32 million viewers in its original broadcast and received praise from critics, many calling it a satisfying and emotional ending to the show.

 Plot

 After some time, the afterlife system designed by Michael (Ted Danson) and the four humans is working smoothly.
 Jason (Manny Jacinto) is the first group member to realize he's ready to move on from the Good Place after he plays a perfect Madden NFL game in a simulation of TIAA Bank Field with his father Donkey Doug.
 He throws a going-away party and makes a necklace for Janet (D'Arcy Carden) to remember him.
 Janet leads Jason to a door in the woods; walking through will allow him to leave.
-Jason loses the necklace and apologizes for it, but Janet forgives him and leaves Jason to walk through on his own.
+Jason loses the necklace and apologizes for it, but Janet forgives him and leaves Jason to walk through on his own whenever he feels truly ready.

 Tahani (Jameela Jamil) completes her afterlife goals when her parents arrive and apologize for mistreating her and her sister Kamilah (Rebecca Hazlewood) as children, allowing them to spend more time together.
 After a while she realizes she is ready to move on.
 However, she does not want to pass through the door and instead asks to become an architect.
 Although it is unprecedented for humans to become architects, Michael arranges for her to work her way through the ranks and earn her place.